ndresx/react-countdown/README.md

 ### `intervalDelay`
 Since this countdown is based on date comparisons, the default value of `1000` milliseconds is probably enough for most scenarios and doesn't need to be changed.

-However, if it needs to be more precise, the `intervalDelay` can be set to something lower - down to `0`, which would for example allow to show the milliseconds in a more fancy way (_currently_ only possible through a custom [`renderer`](#renderer)).
+However, if it needs to be more precise, the `intervalDelay` can be set to something lower - down to `0`, which would, for example, allow showing the milliseconds in a more fancy way (_currently_ only possible through a custom [`renderer`](#renderer)).

 ### `precision`
-In certain cases you might want to base off the calculations on a millisecond basis.
+In certain cases, you might want to base off the calculations on a millisecond basis.
 The `precision` prop, which defaults to `0`, can be used to refine this calculation.
 While the default value simply strips the milliseconds part (e.g.: `10123`ms => `10000`ms), a precision of `3` leads to `10123`ms.

 ### `autoStart`
 Defines whether the countdown should start automatically or not.
 Defaults to `true`.